mandreobr/thesupplementpost/src/content/reviews/Men-Health/prostadine/what-is.md

   Its liquid delivery system is one of its biggest differentiators.
 By using a dropper format, Prostadine may absorb faster and more efficiently, allowing nutrients to reach the bloodstream without relying on capsule breakdown or digestive bottlenecks.
 This positions it as a convenient option for men seeking proactive, daily support.
 </p>

-<h2>Prostate Health — Symptoms That Indicate It’s Time to Pay Attention</h2>
+<h2 id="prostate-health-symptoms">Prostate Health — Symptoms That Indicate It’s Time to Pay Attention</h2>

 <p>
   Prostate health becomes increasingly important as men age.
 Though small, the prostate has a direct impact on urinary function because it surrounds the urethra like a ring.
 When the prostate becomes inflamed, congested, or enlarged, it can compress this urinary channel, affecting both flow and bladder control.